-Burkina Faso profile
+Burkina Faso profile - Leaders

-Blaise Compaore resigned and fled to Ivory Coast after tens of thousands of people protested against his plans to stay in office.
+Blaise Compaore resigned and fled to Ivory Coast in October 2014 after tens of thousands of people protested against his plans to stay in office.
 He came to power in a coup in 1987, and subsequently won four hotly-disputed presidential elections.